Petrol Price Today in Pakistan (14-02-2026) -Updated Rates

 Insights & Trends

-Over the years, fuel prices in Pakistan have experienced significant fluctuations, with notable increases and decreases.
+Over the years, fuel prices in Pakistan have fluctuated significantly, with notable increases and decreases.
 Here are some key highlights:

-- Peak Price: The highest recorded Price of petrol during this period was PKR 275.60 per litre on July 15, 2024.
+- Peak Price: The highest recorded petrol price during this period was PKR 275.60 per litre on July 15, 2024.

 - Price Fluctuations: Throughout 2024, petrol prices experienced significant volatility, influenced by global oil market dynamics and domestic economic factors.

 - 2023: A substantial rise of PKR 81.58 was observed, bringing the price to PKR 331.38 per litre.
-This was one of the highest recorded increases in recent years.
+This was among the largest increases recorded in recent years.

 - 2022: Another significant increase of PKR 102.91, reflecting the global impact on local fuel prices.